Digital-Preservation-Coalition/bit-list/content/threats/out-of-band/index.en.md

 ---
 id: out-of-band
 title: Out of Band
-description: Ignored because not a “recognised source of material for DP”.
+description: "Material ignored because it does not come from a ‘recognised source for digital preservation.’ "
 class: Organisational
 ---